How Much Does It Cost to Replace or Install a Sump Pump?

 - Contractor tools.
 It’s best if you hire a sump pump contractor who has their own machines, but if they don’t own a cutter or drill, they may need a rental that could up the price of your job.

 - Electricity and battery backups.
-Adding a more suitable electrical outlet could cost an extra $100 to $200, while installing an optional backup battery system usually tacks on $200 to $350.
+Adding a more suitable electrical outlet could cost an extra $80 to $200 (CAD 110 to CAD 275), according to HomeGuide, while installing an optional backup battery system usually tacks on $150 to $2,000 (CAD 200 to CAD 2,750).
 You may also find a sump pump with an integrated backup solution, which is often a smart choice, especially if you’ve dealt with basement flooding before.

 Sump Pump Labor Costs